Umiray–Angat Transbasin Project: History

-On September 28, 1998, Pres.
-Fidel V. Ramos released Proclamation 264, establishing the Umiray River Watershed Reservation, which encompasses 16,722.75 hectares for the sole purpose of maintaining and conserving the water basin for the UATP.
+On September 28, 1993, President Fidel V. Ramos released Proclamation 264, establishing the Umiray River Watershed Reservation, which encompasses 16,722.75 hectares for the sole purpose of maintaining and conserving the water basin for the UATP.

 On November 29, 2004, the tunnel and its facilities were severely damaged because of the effects of Typhoon Unding.
 This resulted to a complete stoppage of operation of UATP as boulders, logs, and mud clogged the tunnel.
 It took 3.5 months to declog the tunnel while Metro Manila experienced a 30% drop in supply of water.
 MWSS sought a permanent solution, and this resulted to the Umiray-Angat Transbasin Rehabilitation Project (UATRP).

 Studies for the UATRP began in 2013 and on December 28, 2015 the MWSS released the Notice of Award to A.M.
 Oreta Construction.
 However, work has been stalled by the Local Government Unit after the flooding accident at the Sumag River Diversion Project.

 In 2014, the Sumag River Diversion Project (SRDP), an original branch of the UATP finally commenced, and the objective was to connect the Sumag River with a 600m long 2.5m diameter tunnel to the existing UATP.
 The SRDP is expected to bring an additional 188mld into the Angat Reservoir.
 The project has been beset with delays and a suspension because of a flash-flooding incident resulting to the deaths of six workers and surveyors in 2016.
 In November 2019, President Rodrigo Duterte ordered the continuation of the tunnel, with Congressman Danilo Suarez providing a support last July 2020.
 As of March 2021, the project is 71.29% complete.